mesonbuild/meson/docs/markdown/Dependencies.md

     cmake_dep = dependency('ZLIB', method : 'cmake', modules : ['ZLIB::ZLIB'])
 ```

+It is also possible to reuse existing `Find<name>.cmake` files with the
+`cmake_module_path` property.
+Using this property is equivalent to setting the
+`CMAKE_MODULE_PATH` variable in CMake.
+The path(s) given to `cmake_module_path`
+should all be relative to the project source directory.
+Absolute paths
+should only be used if the CMake files are not stored in the project itself.

+Additional CMake parameters can be specified with the `cmake_args` property.

 ### Some notes on Dub

 Please understand that meson is only able to find dependencies that